open-joinbase/joinbase.io/content/docs/references/mapping.md

 Custom mapping rule definition is specified in the table attribute name `JSON_MAPPINGS` when you create the table schema.
 It will be allowed to change in the latter with `alter` command.

-Custom mapping is targeted to help on the conversion from semi-structured data formats to the structured table, and finally help users to get the top analytical performance uniquely provided by the joinbase.
+Custom mapping is targeted to help on the conversion from semi-structured data formats to the structured table, and finally help users to get the top analytical performance uniquely provided by the JoinBase.
 See the [`denormalization`](/docs/references/performance/) section for more

 1. Any fixed JSON structure can be 1-1 mapped to the structured table.
 2. For JSON messages which have the dynamic array structure, an flattening mapping mech to allow flattening array to multiple records.